ninjeanne/datastorm/RUNNING.md

 ```sql
 select distinct(observation) from observations;
 ```
-Other queries can be found [here](AlgorithmicWork).
+Our queries can be found [here](AlgorithmicWork).
 We used Athena with Quicksight's Query Editor.

 ## QuickSight
 * Go to QuickSight